Skip to main content

 Where:

-• init.lua is the entry point of this plugin.
+• main.lua is the entry point of this plugin.

 • README.md is the documentation of this plugin.